 Figures and legends

-All figures must contain scale/scales.
-Identify each part of composite figures with a lowercase letter.
-Maps should include latitude and longitude lines.
+All figures must contain scales.
+Identify each part of composite figures (plates) with a lowercase letter.
 In graphs, the coordinate axes should be labelled.

-The nomenclature of scientific names should agree with the provisions of the current International Nomenclature Code (Turland & al. 2012, https://www.iapt-taxon.org/nomen/main.php).
+The nomenclature of scientific names should agree with the provisions of the current International Nomenclature Code.

-The authors of the scientific names of the taxa must be included at the first mention of the name in the body of the text (also in figures and tables; and in the summary if nomenclatural issues are discussed).
-However, authorities are not included in the title of the article, nor in keywords.
-Authorities should be cited using the abbreviations proposed by Brummit & Powell (1992) and their updates in the IPNI database, see http://www.ipni.org/ipni /authorsearchpage.do.
+The authors of scientific names must be included at the first mention of the name in the body of the text (also in figures and tables; and in the abstract if nomenclatural issues are discussed).
+Authorities are not included in the title of the article, nor in keywords.
+The genus name in a binomial should not be abbreviated at the first mention in a paragraph or as the first word in a sentence; they can be abbreviated elsewhere in the body of the text.
+Authorities should be cited using the abbreviations proposed by Brummit & Powell (1992) and their updates in the IPNI database, see https://www.ipni.org/.

-In taxonomic treatments, the bibliographic references to the protologue or the name of the publication of each scientific name should be abbreviated according to Botanico-Periodicum-Huntianum (Hunt 2004, http://www.huntbotanical.org/databases/show.php ?
-1) for journal titles and Taxonomic Literature ed.
-2 (Stafleu & Cowan 1976-1988, http://www.sil.si.edu/digi-talcollections/tl-2) and its supplements for book titles.
-At the end of each reference, the publication will be cited in the usual manner, and also included in the REFERENCES section.
+In taxonomic treatments, the bibliographic references to the protologue or the name of the publication of each scientific name should be abbreviated according to Botanico-Periodicum-Huntianum (Hunt 2004, https://www.huntbotanical.org/databases/show.php?1) for journal titles and Taxonomic Literature ed.
+2 (Stafleu & Cowan 1976-1988, https://www.sil.si.edu/DigitalCollections/tl-2/) and its supplements for book titles.
+The publication should be included in the REFERENCES section.

 Cadevall J. 1906.
 Excursionisme botanich.
 Butlletí de la Institució Catalana d'Història Natural 6: 41–46.